gemstackio/installfest/README.md

 ```

 ### Configure Antigen
-Now we will add in some basic configurations that will run every time you open a new terminal window.
+Next, we will add some basic configurations that will run every time you open a new terminal window.

 1. Next we will create and configure our `.zshrc` file:
 ```sh